LAST UPDATED 15 JANUARY 2020

 9.1.
 Data must be accurate, complete and kept up-to-date.
 Information which is incorrect is not accurate and steps should therefore be taken to check the accuracy of any Data at the point of collection and at regular intervals afterwards.
 Inaccurate or out-of-date Data should be amended or destroyed.

 10.1.
 Data should not be kept longer than is necessary to carry out the specified purposes.
-This means that Data should be destroyed or erased from our systems when it is no longer required, and in accordance with our Data Retention Policy.
+This means that Data should be destroyed or erased from our systems when it is no longer required.

 11.1.
-We will ensure that appropriate technical and organisational security measures are taken against unlawful or unauthorised processing of Data, and against the accidental loss of, or damage to, Data.
+30 Technology will ensure that appropriate technical and organisational security measures are taken against unlawful or unauthorised processing of Data, and against the accidental loss of, or damage to, Data.
 Data Subjects may apply to the courts for compensation if they have suffered damage from such a loss.

 11.2.
-We will put in place procedural and technological safeguards appropriate to our size, scope and business, our available resources and the amount of Data we hold, to maintain the security of all Data from the point of collection to the point of destruction.
+30 Technology will put in place procedural and technological safeguards appropriate to our size, scope and business, our available resources and the amount of Data we hold, to maintain the security of all Data from the point of collection to the point of destruction.